Hands on: Huawei Sound X review

 As the music played, we noticed that the bass, while powerful, sounded tight and controlled, without bleeding into the other frequencies.
 Meanwhile, the trebles sounded pleasantly detailed, with a frequency range of up to 40kHz, and an overall lively, poppy presentation.

-The Sound X packs a decent amount of volume, and much like the Apple HomePod, Huawei claims that the speaker is capable of delivering 360-degree sound.
-The brand also says the speaker can adjust its sound profile based on whether you place it in the middle of a room or up against a wall.
+It packs a decent amount of volume, and much like the Apple HomePod, Huawei claims that the Sound X is capable of delivering 360-degree sound.
+The brand also says that the speaker can adjust its sound profile based on whether you place it in the middle of a room or up against a wall.

 We didn't have the chance to fully test the 360-degree capabilities of the Sound X in the brief time we spent with it, but we'll be sure to dive into this in our full review.